 Offline retailers should prepare to collect and understand more data to improve efficiencies in inventory, placement, and marketing.
 The biggest retailers will likely be the first to use these technologies.
 They are most likely to have the budget, the data science-savvy staff, and the ability to collect data at scale from many locations and possibly from large eCommerce sales operations.

 As these retailers “instrument” stores to be more like e-commerce sites, retail is likely to make efficiency leaps.
 Factors other than data will have less impact on retail decisions:

-Faggella’s presentation on how AI will impact retail stores will be joined by other sessions exploring Retail Experience 20/20 at the Shop!X Annual Meeting, Nov.
+Faggella’s presentation on how AI will impact retail stores is among several exploring technology’s influence on the retail environments industry at the Shop!X Annual Meeting, Nov.
 8-10 in San Antonio, Texas, U.S. For details, visit shopassociation.org/2017-shopx2020.